 Stick to a personal schedule

-Maintaining a schedule that includes key activities helps you balance your professional and personal life.
+If you choose the traditional route, your timetable will be predetermined; however, if you are taking online classes, maintaining a schedule that includes key activities helps you balance your professional and personal life.
 It can help you achieve long-term objectives by working toward them regularly.
 Follow these steps to develop an effective personal schedule that matches your needs:

 - Write everything tasks

 - Identify priorities